 Your doctor may perform a debridement.
 This involves surgically removing the affected tissue.
 Your doctor may also recommend a skin graft to repair the damage from gangrene and any defects left after debridement.
 A skin graft is a form of reconstructive surgery.
 Healthy skin is removed from a nondescript area on the body and used to replace the damaged skin.

-In extreme cases, your doctor will recommend for the foot, toe, finger or place of infection to be removed or amputated.
-Antibiotics are necessary to fight off any infection.
+In extreme cases, your doctor will recommend amputating the foot, toe, finger, or other place of infection.

 There are several things that you can do to reduce your risk of developing gangrene.
 If you have diabetes, you should regularly check your hands and feet for lesions or signs of infection.